vand3rlinden/vand3rlinden.github.io/content/post/purview-purge-emails.md

   image: /images/purview-purge-emails/purview-purge-emails-front.png
 ---

-> _You can use Microsoft Purview to search for specific content in Exchange Online and, if desired, initiate a purge process.
+> _You can use Microsoft Purview to search for specific content in Exchange Online (or SharePoint Online) using Content Search and, if desired, initiate a purge process.
 This article provides instructions on how to do this._

 ## Before getting started
 Note that you can also use Threat Explorer in MDO to initiate a hard delete by performing a [manual remediation](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/remediate-malicious-email-delivered-office-365?view=o365-worldwide#manual-and-automated-remediation) However, when using Threat Explorer, you are [limited to 30 days](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/mdo-data-retention?view=o365-worldwide#defender-for-office-365-plan-2), which is sufficient for most remediation scenarios.